How to Watch Out for Scholarship Scams

 "I just need your credit card or bank account number to hold this scholarship."
-If you hear this, it is time to hang up the phone, delete the e-mail, or otherwise walk away.
+If you hear this, it is time to hang up the phone, delete the email, exit the chat, or otherwise walk away.
 Never share account numbers or passwords for bank accounts or credit cards or provide your Social Security number when applying for a scholarship.

 "We'll do all the work."
 "All the work" could be a few minutes of searching that you could do yourself.
 Even if a company finds potential scholarships for you, they usually don't fill out the scholarship applications, which is the more time-consuming part.

 "You've been selected by a national foundation to receive a scholarship."
-If you hear from an unfamiliar organization that you won or are a finalist for a scholarship that you don't recognize, be suspicious.
+If you hear that you won or are a finalist for a scholarship that you don't recognize, be suspicious.
 If you don't remember contacting the organization or entering the contest, you probably didn't.

 Official-sounding names and offers too good to be true.
-Watch out for organization names that include words like “Federal” or “National,” or web addresses that sound as if they are related to the federal government, or guarantees no one could possibly fulfill — or zero eligibility requirements.
+Watch out for organization names that include words like “Federal” or “National,” or web addresses that sound as if they are related to the federal government.
+Also, beware of guarantees no one could possibly fulfill — or zero eligibility requirements.
 As several consumer safety websites warn, if an offer sounds too good to be true, it probably is.

 Membership fees.
-"Societies" with prestigious-sounding names recruit students (and parents) with the lure of exclusive scholarships—for the price of membership.
-While this may seem tempting, your time and money are better spent looking for awards you are more likely to get — for free.
+Be wary of "honor societies" with prestigious-sounding names.
+Sometimes these organizations recruit students (and parents) with the lure of exclusive scholarships—for the price of membership.
+While this may seem tempting, your time and money might be better spent looking for awards you are more likely to get — for free.

 High-pressure tactics.
 If someone contacts you by phone, or you attend a "seminar" on how to win scholarships or increase financial aid, don't allow yourself to be rushed into a decision or payment.
-Be skeptical of "testimonials" from others in the audience.
+Be skeptical of “limited time” offers or "testimonials" from others in the audience.
 They may be actors.